cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide.md

 > Keep in mind that `--wireguard-enabled true` only works in `--mode exit-gateway`.
 This is because WireGuard mode (also known as dVPN or `2-hop` mode) does not differentiate between entry and exit nodes.
 > If you want to participate in the WireGuard-based `2-hop` dVPN, your node must be configured as an exit-gateway.

+> If you are planning to run with `--wireguard-enabled true` you should consider to follow the [Wireguard Exit Policy Configuration](https://nym.com/docs/operators/nodes/nym-node/configuration#wireguard-exit-policy-configuration) in the documentation.

 This will create the following directory `.nym/nym-nodes/default-nym-node`.
 Within this directory, you'll find subdirectories and files needed for configuration and operation.

 I made changes to the `config.toml` file located at `.nym/nym-nodes/default-nym-node/config/config.toml`.